katcipis/sophia/notes/bitcoin.md

 trust something.

-It is a very human way to structure things with a neutral mediator to solve disputes, because disputes are very common and they just don't get solved just by the involved parties most of the time, you can't escape that with tech because that is a human "feature", there is no amount of tech that can change that.
+It is a very human way to structure things with a neutral mediator to solve disputes, because disputes are very common and sometimes (or most of times) they don't get solved just by the involved parties most of the time, you can't escape that with tech because that is a human "feature", there is no amount of tech that can change that.
 So you just go in circles and end up on the same place you were before, but with